California Security Deposit Collections and Holdings

 Can Landlords Charge an Additional Pet Deposit in California?

 In California, landlords can charge a pet deposit, except for service dogs, psychiatric service dogs, and emotional support animals.
-However, the total security deposit cannot exceed two months’ rent for unfurnished units and three months’ rent for furnished units with some exceptions.
-Landlords cannot exceed the limit by giving them another name like “pet deposit” or “damage deposit.”
+However, the total deposit on a rental cannot exceed one month’s rent in most cases.
+Landlords cannot get around this limit by dividing security deposit purposes under other names, like “pet deposit” or “damage deposit.”

-If a “pet deposit” is collected, it must only be used for damage caused by the pet.
-The state law does not prevent landlords from adding a monthly pet premium.
+A pet deposit may only be used for damage caused by the pet.
+California law does not prevent landlords from adding a monthly pet premium to the rental amount.

 note